- Psychological and Philosophical Perspectives on Happiness: 3 credits, graduate division level

 About the Training Sponsor

 Teaching Happiness, Inc. is a group of educators and specialists in web design managing a multimedia educational platform on the internet focused on the topic of human happiness.
 This multimedia platform provides educators, students, and the general public with free access to clear, concise information on the history and scientific study of human happiness, positive psychology, and mental well-being in general.
-The website includes a broad variety of audiovisual media as well as text to bring historical and scientific views on happiness to life.
-They are particularly interested in providing science-based information on the skills needed to build resilience against depression and pursue a meaningful life.
 A major purpose of the organization is to train secondary and post-secondary educators to integrate content on the philosophy and psychology of happiness into their curricula.